 Girls Athletics

-The IHSA offers 14 statewide championship series for girls.
-The series (and the year in first state championship was crowned) are: Badminton (1977), Basketball (1977), Bowling (1973), Competitive Cheerleading (2006), Cross Country (1979), Gymnastics (1977), Soccer (1988), Softball (1976), Swimming & Diving (1975), Tennis (1972), Track & Field (1973), Volleyball (1975) and Water Polo (2002).
+The IHSA offers 17 statewide championship series for girls.
+The series (and the year the first state champion was crowned) are: Badminton (1977), Basketball (1977), Bowling (1973), Competitive Cheerleading (2006), Competitive Dance (2013), Cross Country (1979), Golf (1975), Gymnastics (1977), Lacrosse (2018), Soccer (1988), Softball (1976), Swimming & Diving (1975), Tennis (1972), Track & Field (1973), Volleyball (1975), Water Polo (2002), and Wrestling (2021).

 Non-Athletic Activities